sap-tutorials/Tutorials/tutorials/abap-dev-create-table/abap-dev-create-table.md

 `client : abap.clnt;`

 This specifies that the table is client-specific.
+Tables can be cross-client or client-specific.
+Each client is a self-contained unit within an organization, such as a subsidiary.
+For client-specific tables, the client is the first key field in the table.

 The field is also specified as `not null x`.
 This means that the field cannot be left blank.
 In this case, `abap.clnt` is automatically filled with the value of the current client (such as 001).

 [DONE]